 Function description

 After the SME application is accepted, the legal representative of the SME is required to go to branch to sign the legal documents.
 After the SME sign, the MBO/SBO/i-Factor sales team is required to open a VPBank bank account (in case of new customers) for the SME.
 In case of existing VPBank customer, ask for the SME for VPBank account details and fill in the i-Factor system and the contract.
 The SME is required to have enough money in the bank account (amount is defined by VPBank) to cover cancellation fees…).
 The SME is also given an i-Factor package.
-Lastly, after the documents are signed by the Head of SME center/ Head of i-Factor and verified by the underwriting team, the auction function will be activated within the next 24 hours and the SME should be ready to upload invoices for auction.
+Lastly, after the documents are signed by the Head of SME center/ Head of i-Factor and verified by the underwriting team, the auction function will be activated.

 Operation process